Watford Gap services

 Possibly the most famous service station name in the country - so it's a bit of a shame that it looks no different from most other services.
 Still, given that it has been there for almost 60 years, it's quite an achievement that it's able to keep up with the others.

-Catering: on both sides: Chozen Noodle, Costa, McDonald's, Costa Express, Krispy Kreme, Costa Drive Thru
+Catering: on both sides: Chozen Noodle, Costa Coffee, McDonald's, Costa Express, Krispy Kreme, Costa Drive Thru

 plus northbound only: Fresh Food Café, f'real Milkshakes

-and southbound only: LEON Shops: Phone Tech, WHSmith Main Amenities: on both sides: Jackpot £500, Showers
+and southbound only: The Garden Square Deli, LEON Shops: Phone Tech, WHSmith Main Amenities: on both sides: Jackpot £500, Showers

-and southbound only: Regus Express Hotel: southbound only: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS & CHAdeMO Forecourt: BP, Shop, Wild Bean Café, Air1 AdBlue, Free Cash Machine
+and southbound only: Regus Express Hotel: southbound only: Days Inn Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, Shop, Wild Bean Café, Air1 AdBlue, Free Cash Machine

 First 2 hours free for all vehicles, after which cars must pay £20 and HGVs, caravans and coaches £28, or £30 to include a £10 food voucher.

-Prices are paid using PayByPhone or in the shop.
-The location code is 5252 (northbound) and 5253 (southbound).
+Prices are paid using NexusPay or in the shop.
+The location code is 2220 (northbound) and 2237 (southbound).

 The fees are strictly enforced by GroupNexus.